Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

   - Forward Pass:
     - From input to last layer to give output.
   - Backward Pass:
-    - Calculate the error from predict output and target.
     - Gradient are computed for each weight, for steepest direction in loss function.
   - Weight Update:
     - The optimizer use gradient and learning rate to optimize the weight.